-It’s written with Python and Gtk and designed to the GNOME HIG.
-This helps it both look great and integrate well with modern Linux distros, like Fedora and Ubuntu.
+It’s written with Python and GTK and designed to the GNOME HIG.
+This means the app looks great and integrates well on modern Linux distros like Fedora and Ubuntu.

 The design of the app makes it incredibly simple to use, too.